Anais-DZ/Anais-DZ/README.md

 <br/>

-🐾 Passionate about animals, photography 📸, and social issues 🌱🌍, particularly feminism 💜🌈
+🐾 Passionate about animals 🐱🐶, photography 📸, and social issues 🌱🌍, particularly feminism 💜🌈
-<br/>🌱 Curious and eager to learn something new every day!
+<br/>🌱 Curious and eager to learn something new every day ! 🌞

 <br/>

-🚀 Ready to code, share, and grow in this exciting world of web development!
+🚀 Ready to code, share, and grow in this exciting world of web development ! 💻